dr-jts/postgis-patterns/pgp-antipattern.md

 ## Using `ST_Intersects/ST_Buffer` for proximity queries

-Use `ST_DWithin` instead, since it is automatically indexed and is much faster.
+Use `ST_DWithin` instead, since it is automatically indexed and is faster to compute.

 ## Using `ST_Contains/ST_Within` instead of`ST_Covers/ST_CoveredBy`